That-Dev-Girl-Sites/jhalabi.com/coding/index.md

 <section markdown="1" class="coding-intro" aria-label="Introduction">

 I am a “middle-end” web developer who likes to write code, commit often, and make up my own titles.
-Over the past 20+ years, I have developed solutions for a variety of organization, including those in the gaming, non-profit, and higher education industries.
+Over the past 20+ years, I have developed solutions for a variety of organizations, including those in the gaming, non-profit, and higher education industries.

 In my current role at [Georgetown University](https://georgetown.edu), I specialize in developing CMS themes and WordPress editor customizations.
 I have written over 50 custom WordPress blocks, using ReactJS, PHP, and the Gutenberg API.